brooklabteam/SC2-genome-curation/README.md

 cp /Users/caraebrook/Documents/R/R_repositories/COVID-Madagascar/ARTIC-pipelines/ARTIC5/*_outputs/*_manual.tsv .
 ```

-A tip for command line coding: The above is telling the computer to "copy" ALL of the files ending in _manual.tsv (that's the asterisk) from ALL of the sub-folders ending in _output to the folder where your cursor is currently located (manual-tsv).
-You COULD drag these in manually, but it is best to practice the command line code.
+*A tip for command line coding*: The above is telling the computer to "copy" ALL of the files ending in _manual.tsv (that's the asterisk) from ALL of the sub-folders ending in _output to the folder where your cursor is currently located (manual-tsv).
+The space followed by the period (" .") means copy it here, to the folder I am currently located in.
+You could specify the path to this location--the current script is just a shortcut.

+Of course, you COULD drag all the files into the folder manually, but it is best to practice the command line code.

 ---